 As one of the wealthiest and most fashionable neighborhoods in London, accommodation here can get pretty pricey.
 Whilst there is little to suit budget travelers, those with more generous allowances have plenty to choose from with an abundance of elegant, boutique hotels in this safe and luxury area.

-You Should Stay In Chelsea If you want to stay in one of the most famously fashionable areas of London; you want to indulge in laid-back luxury; you have a generous budget for accommodation.🔍FIND BEST HOTELS IN CHELSEA
+Stay In Chelsea If you want to stay in one of the most famously fashionable areas of London; you want to indulge in laid-back luxury; you have a generous budget for accommodation; this is your first visit;

 Kensington is one of London’s wealthiest tourist neighborhoods.
 Full of fabulous museums, upscale shopping, and high-end restaurants, Kensington is the home of laid-back luxury.